metablaster/WindowsFirewallRuleset/Readme/Monitoring Firewall.md

 logs.

-For example if you want to see ICMP traffic one way is to set firewall to log both allowed and dropped packets and then filter logs as needed. (ex. with `filterline` extension)
+For example if you want to see ICMP traffic one way is to set firewall to log both allowed and dropped packets and then filter logs as needed, (ex. with `filterline` extension)

-Other times you want to analyse firewall or network performance.
+Other times you might want to analyse firewall or network performance.

 To handle these and similar scenarios there is network capture and tracing solution.